slip-slap/slip-slap.github.io/_posts/2019-03-07-math-apply-game-theory-introduction.md

 4. Rational choices can lead to bad choices
 5. you can't get what you want until you know what you want

-#### Nash equilibrium
-A Nash Equilibrium is a set of strageties, one for each player, such that no player has incentive to change his or her strategy given what the other players are doing

 #### prisoner's dilemma